Vietnam.vn - Nền tảng quảng bá Việt Nam

 In February, when the death toll in the territory stood at 28,000, researchers from the London School of Hygiene and Tropical Medicine (LSHTM) and the Johns Hopkins Center for Humanitarian Medicine predicted that if the conflict continued to escalate, the total death toll would exceed 72,000 by August.
 If the impact of conflict-related disease outbreaks were included, the death toll could then reach nearly 86,000.

-Aid agencies have warned that civilians in parts of Gaza are suffering from severe hunger.
-More air strikes and displacement in the southern strip of land have only exacerbated the humanitarian crisis.
+Aid agencies have warned that civilians in many parts of Gaza are suffering from severe hunger.
+More air strikes and displacement in the south of the strip only exacerbate the humanitarian crisis.

 Delivering aid to Gaza is extremely difficult.
 This week, the United Nations warned that humanitarian aid into Gaza had dropped by 67% following Israel’s military offensive in Rafah in early May.

 "We once again call for a ceasefire and the release of all hostages.
-The longer this war lasts, the more Israeli and Palestinian civilians will suffer," said Juliette Touma, communications director at the United Nations Relief and Works Agency for Palestine Refugees (UNRWA).
+The longer this war lasts, the more Israeli and Palestinian civilians will suffer," said Juliette Touma, communications director at the UN Relief and Works Agency for Palestine Refugees (UNRWA).

 The Future of the Israeli Prime Minister